ShiqiYu/CPP/README.md

 # Programming in C/C++ Efficiently

-`If you are a publisher and would like to publish the textbook worldwide, you can contact Prof. Shiqi Yu <yusq@sustech.edu.cn>.`

 Course 'CS205 C/C++ Program Design' in 2021 Fall at Southern University of Science and Technology.
 The lecture videos can be found at https://www.bilibili.com/video/BV1Vf4y1P7pq

 ## [Chapter 1: Getting Started](week01/README.md)